pschiffe/docker-pdns/README.md

 ## Docker Compose

-Included docker compose file contains example configuration of how to use these containers:
+Included docker compose files contain example configuration of how to use these containers:
 ```
-docker-compose up -d -f docker-compose-mysql.yml
+docker-compose -f docker-compose-mysql.yml up -d
 ```

 ## Ansible playbook

-Included ansible playbook can be used to build and run the containers from this repo.
+Included ansible playbooks can be used to build and run the containers from this repo.
 Run it with:
 ```
 ansible-playbook ansible-playbook-mysql.yml
 ```